alteruca/Firebase-Android-app/README.md

 ## Prerequesites

 * Install the last version of android studio
-* It is requested to have an account in Firebase so you can change the credentials in the code [PurpleBooth] (https://firebase.google.com/docs/android/setup/?gclid=CjwKCAiAzuPuBRAIEiwAkkmOSDXaERzYlb-PYgIC7WcB4-In0P7LD9n6rtB6tui-uhtlHv-Dd1gIehoCsPcQAvD_BwE#create-firebase-project)
+* It is requested to have an account in Firebase so you can change the credentials in the code - [Firebase tutorial] (https://firebase.google.com/docs/android/setup/?gclid=CjwKCAiAzuPuBRAIEiwAkkmOSDXaERzYlb-PYgIC7WcB4-In0P7LD9n6rtB6tui-uhtlHv-Dd1gIehoCsPcQAvD_BwE#create-firebase-project)

 ## Install